Welcome

 PINK ROADRUNNER (Uhl 2003) shrubby bright pink hybrid rugosa

-PINK ROAMER (Horvath 1893) cheerful, persistent bright pink blend rambler
+PINK ROAMER (Horvath 1893) cheerful, persistent bright pink blend groundcover / rambler

 PINK ROBIN (Lens 1992) rare R. helenae hybrid, tall and profuse